-Did you take a foreign language in high school or college?
-According to many hospitals, that is enough to acquire an interpreting job assisting doctors.
-Being a patient in a hospital setting, it is crucial to completely understand the procedures that you will be going through.
-However, the access of translating services, specifically medical interpreting services, has been non-evident and insufficient for the patients use.
+Did you study a foreign language in high school or college?
+According to many hospitals, that is enough to obtain an interpreting job assisting doctors.
+Being a patient in a hospital setting, it is vital to clearly understand the procedures that you will be going through.
+However, the access of translating services, specifically medical interpreting services, has been non-evident and in-adaquate for the patients use.

 A study conducted by Emory University School of Medicine concluded that 76% percent of Spanish-speaking patients went without medical interpreting services in the Emergency Department.
-More recent data on the matter has been scarce, but many different accounts and interviews suggest, this data is still very reliable.
+More recent data on the matter has been scarce, but many different accounts and reports suggest this data is still very solid.

-Although, it is not required to hold an interpreter certification to work in the medical field, it is highly sought out by hospitals during the hiring process.
-Certifications can be acquired from both the Certification Commission for Healthcare and the National Board of Certification Commission for Healthcare and the National Board of Certification for Medical Interpreters.
-Additional certifications are available from obtaining a master’s in interpreting or certifications from universities around the country.
+Although, it is not required to hold an interpreter certification to work in the medical field, it is highly desired by hospitals during the hiring process.
+Certifications can be acquired from both the National Board of Certification for Medical Interpreters or the National Board of Certification Commission for Healthcare and the Certification Commission for Healthcare.
+Additional certifications are available by obtaining a master’s in interpreting or certifications from universities around the country.

-A hospital’s lack of using qualified interpreters can result in life or death situations.
+When a hospital doesn’t invest in qualified interpreters it can result in life or death situations.
 However, not all medical professionals see it that way.
 Some emergency room doctors say that using an interpreter may slow down the work in a highly-responsive environment.
 However, doctors are trained and conduct many protocols, and interpretation should be one as well.

 Cases that Require Medical Interpreting Services

-When it comes to a hospital or medical environment, it is crucial to understand diagnoses, surgery specifics, or any other procedure.
-Interpreting is something that is crucial for the patient’s well-being along with life-changing implications.
+When it comes to a hospital or medical environment, it is imperative to understand surgery specifics, diagnoses or any other procedure.
+Interpreting is something that is central to the patient’s well-being along with life-changing implications.

 A witness who allegedly saw the incident testified saying: “the parents were not able to adequately understand and address [the patient’s] medical needs—the failure of the doctor and the facility to provide a professional medical interpreter was a substantial factor in causing [patient]’s death.”